-Living in his rural "micro-forest" provides Shelemy the opportunity to witness the long term effects of actions upon trees and research cost effective solutions to correct problems.
+A lifetime of living in his rural "micro-forest" has provided Shelemy the opportunity to witness the long term effects of actions upon trees and research cost effective solutions to correct problems.

 Did you know?